CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 ![Metasploit Data Exfiltration](metasploit-icmp-transfer.png)

-We can check that the data is as should be:
+We can check that the data is as it should be:

 ![Exfiltrated data](loot-file.png)